- Learn how to build a healthy plate

 - MyPlate encourages all plates to be filled with fruits and vegetables (50 percent), protein (25 percent), and grains (25 percent).
 At least half of daily grain intake should be from whole-grain sources.
 Dairy choices should be switched to low-fat or non-fat sources.

-- A diet rich in fresh fruits and vegetables will help you lose and/or maintain weight, will lower your risk for stroke, heart disease, high blood pressure, type 2 diabetes, and certain types of cancer, and will boost your overall health profile.
+- An eating pattern rich in fresh fruits and vegetables will help you lose and/or maintain weight, will lower your risk for stroke, heart disease, high blood pressure, type 2 diabetes, and certain types of cancer, and will boost your overall health profile.

 - Choose nutrient-dense foods most of the time.